foundator/link/README.md

     /css/<whatever>                 -> class path resource /css/<whatever>
     /add?json={"x": <x>, "y": <y>}  -> Handlers.add(Addition(<x>, <y>))

+The /add url will only handle GET requests, since that was the specified HTTP method.
+If the json is missing or can't be deserialized, it will report 400 Bad Request.

 If you're using Maven, your directory structure could look like:

     /pom.xml                -> Maven project file